paras1016/house_price_pred/README.md

 4. test.csv: testing datafile.
 5. house_prediction_competition.ipynb: it is a jupyter nootbook file.

-submission file can be created by storing predicion of testing datafile using pd.to_csv method.
+submission file can be created by storing predicion of test.csv datafile using pd.to_csv method.